kfeuerschvenger/lcdstats/README.md

 - **ESP32 WiFi display** (remote wireless screen)
 - **Windows simulation** (Tkinter GUI for development)

+**STL files and photos for the 3D-printed enclosure are available on Thingiverse:** https://www.thingiverse.com/thing:7218125

+---

 ## Motivation

 I recently got a Raspberry Pi 5 to set up my own home server.
 I'm hosting my website on it and have some exciting future projects lined up.
 I wanted a way to monitor system stats from my desk, so I developed this project to display important information like public IP, local IP, CPU temperature, memory usage, disk usage, and other metrics.